 Chronic pain is usually defined as acute pain that has lasted for more than six months.
 More expansively, any problematic pain that lasts more than the typical healing period has become a "chronic pain".

-Once sufficient time has elapsed between the date of injury and a continuation of the pain being felt with no end in sight, it is reasonable to assume that the injury will cause problematic chronic pain and structural issues ad naseum.
+If six months has elapsed since the date of injury and a continuation of the pain, it is reasonable to assume that the injury will cause problematic chronic pain and structural issues indefinitely.
+At this point, the typical medical strategies shift to "Pain Management" as opposed to pain eradication.

-UNDERSTANDING IT WITH MORE PRECISION CAN YIELD RATIONAL, SEQUENTIAL STRATEGIES FOR TREATMENT.
+UNDERSTANDING THE PRIMARY CAUSES AND SECONDARY CONTRIBUTING FACTORS OF CHRONIC PAIN WITH MORE PRECISION CAN YIELD RATIONAL, SEQUENTIAL STRATEGIES FOR TREATMENT.

 In suffering a structural injury with any degree of severity, there are certain realities that can accompany the healing process: